istio/tools/perf/security/sds-tests/workload-sds/README.md

 The certificate rotation is tested through creating a number of httpbin and sleep workloads (the number of workloads is an input parameter of the script), which request for certificates at a customizable interval (e.g., every 1 minute), thereby creating the certificate rotation load.

 This test creates two namespaces with equal number of workloads.
 One namespace has a name prefix "static" and the other has a name prefix "dynamic".
 Workloads in the latter are periodically redeployed to test SDS workflow is properly recreated.
-There is a DestinationRule set for
+There is a DestinationRule that requires a new connection for each request, which is to test mTLS handshake using rotated key and cert.

 ## To run the SDS test that goes to Citadel